-The statutory authority for this rule includes but is not limited to sections 12-43.4-202(2)(b), 12-43.4-202(2)(c), 12-43.4-202(3)(a)(I), 12-43.4-202(3)(a)(XVI) 12-43.4-202(3)(b)(IX), 24-4-104(4)(a), sections 12-43.3-601 and 24-4-105, C.R.S.
+The statutory authority for this rule includes but is not limited to sections 44-12-202(2)(b), 44-12-202(2)(c), 44-12-202(3)(a)(I), 44-12-202(3)(a)(XVI) 44-12-202(3)(c)(VIII), 24-4-104(4)(a), 44-12-601, and 24-4-105, C.R.S.
 Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(I).
 The State Licensing Authority recognizes that if Licensees are not able to care for their products during a period of active suspension, then their plants could die, their edible products could deteriorate, and their on-hand inventory may not be properly maintained.
 Accordingly, this rule was written to clarify that Licensees whose licenses are summarily suspended may care for on-hand inventory, manufactured products, and plants during the suspension (unless the State Licensing Authority does not allow such activity), provided the Licensed Premises and all Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product are adequately secured.
 In addition, the rule clarifies what activity is always prohibited during such suspension.